Español

 For medical questions, we encourage you to review our information with your doctor.

-An important part of the immune system is its ability to keep itself from attacking normal cells in the body.
-To do this, it uses “checkpoints” – proteins on immune cells that need to be turned on (or off) to start an immune response.
-Cancer cells sometimes use these checkpoints to avoid being attacked by the immune system.
-But drugs that target these checkpoints can be used to treat some people with ovarian cancer.
+The immune system uses “checkpoints” to help keep it from attacking normal cells.
+These checkpoints are proteins on immune cells that are turned on or off to start an immune response.
+Cancer cells sometimes use these checkpoints to hide from the immune system.
+Immune checkpoint inhibitors are drugs that target these checkpoints to help the immune system find and attack cancer cells.

-It’s very important to report any new side effects to your health care team as soon as possible.
-If serious side effects do occur, treatment may need to be stopped and you may get high doses of corticosteroids to suppress your immune system.
+It’s very important to report any new side effects to your cancer care team as soon as possible.
+If serious side effects do occur, treatment may need to be stopped and you may need high doses of corticosteroids to suppress your immune system.

 To learn more about how drugs that work on the immune system are used to treat cancer, see Cancer Immunotherapy.